“Open

 Where do you find inspiration?

 Being back in Brazil is always very nourishing and inspiring.
 My work has much to do with the body’s inextricable relation with that landscape.
-Being home, enveloped by nature – like when I’m swimming on dark nights illuminated by moonlight, with only the sounds of the waves and forest to breech my thoughts – is invigorating to me.
+Being home, enveloped by nature – like when I’m swimming on nights illuminated by moonlight, with only the sounds of the waves and forest to breech my thoughts – is invigorating to me.
 Brazil’s beauty and plurality have constantly intoxicated me, to the point of almost blinding me to all the rest.
-And in a larger sense, my work is fueled by these intense feelings of love, identification, pleasure, and longing for those experiences; I want my paintings to communicate that bliss, abundance, and lushness in their imagery and maximalist color palette.
+In a larger sense, my work is fueled by these intense feelings of love, identification, pleasure, and longing for those experiences; I want my paintings to communicate that bliss, abundance, and lushness in their imagery and maximalist color palette.
 But my inspiration also comes daily, in small doses, walking to my studio in N.Y., seeing exhibitions, and visiting other artists‘ studios.
 The most inspiring aspect of my life right now is my community of artists in NY and our never-ending conversations on aesthetics, art history, politics, and the role of the artist in our current society.
 We may be looking, talking, agreeing, or disagreeing – and we’re always supporting and challenging each other – which is incredibly inspiring.

 As POPs, oil on canvas, 58 x 52 in